severian42/Cascade-of-Semantically-Integrated-Layers/README.md

-# Cascade of Semantically Integrated Layers (CSIL)
+# Cascade of Semantically Integrated Layers (CaSIL)

 ## Overview

-The **Cascade of Semantically Integrated Layers (CSIL)** is a pure Python algorithm that enriches responses from any LLM by layering semantic understanding and contextual depth.
+The **Cascade of Semantically Integrated Layers (CaSIL)** is a pure Python algorithm that enriches responses from any LLM by layering semantic understanding and contextual depth.
 CSIL breaks down input through a series of processing layers, adding detail, context, and even a bit of insight along the way.
 No fancy frameworks, just Python being clever with a little help from `nltk`, `networkx`, and `scikit-learn`.

 ---

-## How CSIL Works
+## How CaSIL Works

-CSIL processes input through four structured layers, each building on the previous to achieve a detailed, context-rich output.
+CaSIL processes input through four structured layers, each building on the previous to achieve a detailed, context-rich output.
 This layered approach helps the model not only understand questions but respond in a way that feels more human, intuitive, and informed.

 ### Layer Breakdown